 Good works reveal who we are-

-Good works reminds us of who we belong to and what we are all about-
+Good works remind us who we belong to and what we are all about-

-Anytime we choose to go above and beyond for someone our good deeds also serve as a reminder to us that we are not called to live for ourselves.
+We all need reminders sometimes and good deeds are the best reminders.
+Anytime we choose to go above and beyond for someone our good deeds remind us that we are not called to live for ourselves.
 Rather, we are called to live beyond ourselves for the glory of God and the good of others.

 Good works point people to a good God-

-Human beings are for the most part motivated by selfishness, impure motives and greed.
-Because humans are self-serving and greedy good deeds that require personal sacrifice are a rare and noteworthy occurrence in our world.
-When Christians are open about being Christians and they do good things for no other reason than God wants them to do good things, our acts of righteousness inevitably point people to Jesus.
+Human beings are for the most part, motivated by selfishness, impure motives and greed.
+Because humans are self-serving and greedy, good deeds that require personal sacrifice are a rare and noteworthy occurrence in our world.
+When Christians are open about being Christians AND they do good things for no other reason than God wants them to do good things.
+Those acts of righteousness inevitably point people to Jesus.

 Good works are a way to say thank you for a gift we could never earn-